JLRdevv/Moossage-of-the-day/README.md

 ## ⚙️ Usage

-Once running locally, simply open the URL and enjoy the daily moossage, like it, or make your own moossage.
+Once running locally, simply open the URL and enjoy the daily moossage, then like it, or make your very own custom moossage.

 ## 📡 API Documentation